How I Became a Member of The Makeup Artists and Hairstylists Guild Local 706

 I was terrified that it would all end there and that I would be back to square one in terms of finding a job.
 But by the grace of God, by the time they wanted to hire me they still hadn't signed with the union.

-They wanted to hire me early on in pre-production so that I could start facilitating all of the special effects.
+They hired me early on in pre-production so that I could start facilitating all of the special effects.
 And, since I was attached to the project before it went union, I was "flipped" in.
 All I had to do was to make it to the end of the show, 30 days, to qualify for membership.

 There was a moment when I was sitting at the office in the first production meeting, and I remember looking around the room and thinking to myself, wow, I really cannot believe that I bamboozled all of these people into thinking that I was the person to hire for this job.